woocommerce/woocommerce/readme.txt

 == Changelog ==

+* Tweak - Improve category coupon message.
+* Tweak - Don't download GeoIP Database until geolocation option is enabled in settings.

+= 2.3.4 - 17/02/2015 =
 * Fix - limit_usage_to_x_items option in coupons.
 * Fix - Run coupon codes through html_entity_decode.
 * Fix - Tax by code report for refunds.
 * Fix - Auto-generation of slug when adding new attribute.
+* Fix - Prevented errors when `DOMDocument` is not found (used for your HTML/Multipart emails).
+* Fix - Load WC css on user edit screen.
+* Fix - DB error when showing reports by product without selecting a product.
+* Fix - Stock status when updating out of stock product.
+* Fix - Fix place order button text on init.
+* Fix - When duplicating products, handle entities.
+* Fix - Double shop page in breadcrumb and white space issues.
+* Fix - When purchasing multiple downloadable products (same item), multiply download limit by qty purchased.
+* Fix - Added checks for gzopen to prevent activation errors.
+* Tweak - Added DOMDocument item in the System Status as a requirement.
+* Tweak - Simplify default mode should be 'standard'.
+* Tweak - Set attribte 'query_var' true when public.
+* Tweak - Use wc_get_page_permalink() to get page permalinks.
+* Tweak - Register shop_order post statuses earlier to ensure statuses are registered for cron.
+* Tweak - Improvements to refund handling in Taxes by code/date, and sales by date reports.
+Gross/net excludes refunds.
+* Tweak - Share data between Sales by Date report and API.
+* Tweak - Related posts - replace ORDER BY RAND() with random offset.
+* Tweak - Run item meta label through wc_attribute_label() in admin order page.
+* Tweak - Run File URLs through esc_url_raw instead of wc_clean to preserve spaces.
+* Tweak - Small timeout on checkout update action to prevent several triggering at once.
+* Tweak - Restock items AFTER refund, not before.
+* Tweak - If logged in, populate customer data from user meta.

 = 2.3.3 - 12/02/2015 =
 * Fix - Potential notice with preg_match wildcard search, if used incorrectly.